ryaalbr/pong/README.md

-# pong
+# Pong
-A pong game made out of python
+A pong game made out of python.
+Based on the game from 1972.